 Maybe you will simply treat yourself to something special.
 For me, cooking is both relaxing and therapeutic.
 I love creating.
-Maybe it’s not that for you, but you could do something you find relaxing or therapeutic like coloring or playing some music, give a call or send some Valentine’s to cheer up those you won’t see.
+Maybe it’s not that for you, but you could do something you find relaxing or therapeutic like coloring or playing some music, give a call or send some Valentines to cheer up those you won’t see.
 Those are some of my favorites, but there are so many others!

 Let’s face it, the past year has been strange in so many ways, as well as difficult, sad, painful, and heartbreaking for so many.
-We are ready for some changes, maybe living life to the fullest that we can, sharing with others what we have, and loving those around us more.
-We have not had the ability to have others in our home, nor many people to share dinner and desserts with here at our house.
-It’s the first year that I didn’t have any guests for Thanksgiving or Christmas, and that was so strange!
-And since I still bake and cook lots of dinners and desserts and that means there’s always excess food and desserts in the house, which, in turn means I need to exercise more!
+We are ready for some changes.
+Living life to the fullest that we can, sharing with others what we have, and loving those around us more.
+We’ve not had the ability to have others in our home, nor many people to share dinner and desserts with here at our house.

 Gluten Free Sourdough Chocolate Waffles

-- 3/8 cup of cacao powder, gluten free
+- 3/8 cup cacao powder gluten free

 - 1/2 cup organic cane sugar

-1 extra large egg
+- 1 extra large egg

-1/4 cup vegetable oil
+- 1/4 cup vegetable oil

-- 3/4 teaspoon of baking soda, gluten free
+- 3/4 teaspoon baking soda gluten free

 - 1/8 teaspoon salt

-2 tablespoons of tapioca flour, gluten free
+- 2 tablespoons tapioca flour gluten free

 - After stirring together, let the batter sit on the counter for 10 – 15 minutes, before proceeding.
 Heat the waffle iron to just below the temperature you normally cook at.
 I set my Cuisinart circular waffles maker at just barely over 3 and the highest setting is 5.
 Normally I cook regular waffles at 3 ½ setting.
 Grease the waffle iron well before adding a tablespoon or two less than you normally would for regular waffles.